 - PAN is again requesting $16 million in DoD funding for the Parkinson’s research program in FY 2015.

 Working to Advance the Understanding of Parkinson’s Disease:

-- In 2012, the CDC listed Parkinson’s as the 14th leading cause of death in the U.S. PAN is advocating for the CDC to collect more detailed data on the incidence and prevalence of Parkinson’s and other neurological diseases.
+- PAN is advocating for the CDC to collect more detailed data on the incidence and prevalence of Parkinson’s and other neurological diseases.
 We are currently working with Congressional supporters and community partners to identify the best way to collect this critical data.